surajrimal07/nepse-api-unofficial/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Node.js Version](https://img.shields.io/node/v/nepse-api-unofficial.svg)](https://nodejs.org)

-A Node.js client for fetching data from Nepal Stock Exchange (NEPSE).
-This is an **unofficial** API client with an **auto-scaling worker pool** for high-performance concurrent requests.
+A client for fetching data from Nepal Stock Exchange (NEPSE).
+This is an **unofficial** API client built with **Bun** in mind, featuring an **auto-scaling worker pool** for high-performance concurrent requests.

+> **Note:** This project utilizes Bun workers.
+If you want to use this in Node.js, a PR is more than welcome!

 ## ⚠️ Disclaimer